Autodesk-Forge/forge-api-dotnet-client/samples/2legged-vb/README.md

 ### Configure the Parameters
-* Open a Console window (aka Command Prompt window).
+* Open a Visual Studio 2015 Console window (aka Command Prompt window).
 * Create 2 environment variables `FORGE_CLIENT_ID` and `FORGE_CLIENT_SECRET` with the client ID and
 client secret generated when creating the app.